Berkeley-CS61B/website-sp24/policies/index.md

 page.

 We will not have section signups this term.
-For the mandatory attendance lab(s), you will have the following options:
+For the mandatory attendance lab(s):

-- Lab 15: There will be official sign ups for this checkoff, in which you and your partner will present the work you completed for Project 3.
+- Project 3 Checkoffs: There will be official sign ups for this checkoff, in which you and your partner will present the work you completed for Project 3.
 The signups will be available shortly before the last week of classes.

-**Lab 6 is no longer Project 1 Peer Review.
-Check the course website for the updated lab, but this lab is no longer mandatory for attendance.**

 ### Office Hours

-In Office Hours, you can get help from our staff and academic interns with the different assignments, exam preparation, logistical matters, and any advice yo may need.
+In Office Hours, you can get help from our staff with the different assignments, exam preparation, logistical matters, and any advice yo may need.
 We will hold both in-person and online office hours.
 You may also use lab sections to ask questions unrelated to lab.